faisalisafk/eggzamroom/README.md

   </ul>

 <p><strong>Frontend</strong></p>
-<p>For the front end, we will be using HTML, CSS, JavaScript.
+<p>For the front end, used HTML, CSS, JavaScript.
 This enables cross-platform development which allows the web app to be compatible with both PC and mobile platforms.
 It also gives a more premium user interface and smoother experience.</p>

 <p><strong>Backend</strong></p>
-<p>Python's web framework - Django will be used as the website's backend.
+<p>Python's web framework - Django was used as the website's backend.
 Django ensures rapid development providing high security and maintanence.
 It also helps us to simultaneously work on different app section of the project.</p>

 <p><strong>Database</strong></p>
-<p>We will be using Django default SQLite database and queryset to operate our backend with ease.</p>
+<p>Used Django default SQLite database and queryset to operate our backend with ease.</p>